mkeresty/w3og/readme.md

    ```sh
    truffle test
    ```
+It should succeed.

 In the third terminal run:
    ```sh
    node index.js
    ```

-You now have a functional web3 test environment and scaffold for your server and website.
+You now have a local blocking, a solidity test environment and starting place for your website.

 Now go and build something really cool.